vpierson100/Retail_Analysis/README.md

 # E-commerce Retail Analysis

-This project is a part of the ADS-XXX course in the Applied Data Science Program at the University of San Diego.
+This project is a part of the ADS-599 course in the Applied Data Science Program at the University of San Diego.
 -- Project Status: Active

 Project Intro/Objective